maarten-pennings/6502/1clock/README.md

 I especially like the 0.06Hz: 16 seconds per clock is really nice slow stepping.
 Would it be possible to single step with button presses?

-The above test was done with 650 variant 2 (Rockwell).
+The above test was done with 6502 variant 2 (Rockwell).
 Variant 1 (original MOS) still works at 7.63hz, but stops at 3.81Hz.
-Variant 3 (new MOS?) still wokrs at 0.48Hz, but stops at 0.24Hz or 0.12Hz.
+Variant 3 (new MOS?) still works at 0.48Hz, but stops at 0.24Hz or 0.12Hz.